State aid debate central to aviation's uncertain post-pandemic future | DW | 14.05.2021

 The European Commission gave the green light to the funding but attached conditions, such as forcing carriers to give up prized airport slots.

-But Ryanair's CEO Michael O'Leary is furious and has been typically blunt in what he sees as unfair state aid.
-He says airlines such as Air France will never pay back the billions given to it by the French government and that the deals are unfair on airline groups such as his.
+But Ryanair CEO Michael O'Leary is furious and has been typically blunt in what he sees as unfair state aid.
+He said airlines such as Air France would never pay back the billions given to them by governments and that the deals are unfair to airline groups such as his.

-An empty motorway leading to Frankfurt Airport, early on in the pandemic speaks volumes about decreasing air travel

 "We, easyJet, IAG and the others have to compete with these state-aid, crack cocaine junkies," he said.